Your diet is starting out great. You haven’t strayed away from it all week.

 2. Increase protein intake

 Go back to my last paragraph and see what I said about chicken.
 If you are looking to reduce your hunger then look at increasing your protein intake.
-Protein sources such as chicken, steak, fish, etc. all do a great job of helping you feel fuller.
+Protein sources such as chicken, steak, fish, etc. all do a great job of helping you feel more full.

 Protein uses the most energy to digest as well, albeit a small amount in the big picture.